jdheyburn/jdheyburn.co.uk/content/posts/applying-cartography.md

 ## Top-level domain fatigue?
 I'm from the UK - and I wanted my site to reflect that, so I purchased a domain with the top-level domain (TLD) `.co.uk`.
 However when users come to visit me on my site they may not always remember whether it was `.com`, `.dev`, `.tk` (remember those?).
 Therefore I also have `jdheyburn.com` set up in the same way as its `.co.uk` sibling to maximise that user experience.

-Okay well that means there is a slight cost to maintain the site by FROM HERE there is a charge for the custom domains (notice how jdheyburn.com redirects to jdheyburn.co.uk?) but we're talking in the £10s per year for these two domains.
+Okay well that means there is a slight cost to maintain the site through purchasing and renewing the custom domains (notice how jdheyburn.com redirects to jdheyburn.co.uk?) but we're talking in the £10s per year for these two.

 So if you're interested in having a setup like this, then over the next few posts I'll be detailing how you can do the same.